AlexG1203/Music-Library/MusicLibraryBackend/MusicLibrary/README.md

 Update database
 -   in windows(Visual Studio) (NuGet Package Console) `Update-Database`

-# Setup your server name and database name in appsettings.json
+# Setup your Server Name and Database Name in the appsettings.json file